 This weekend course introduces the participant to the wonderful world of glassblowing.
-This is a fast-paced course that is packed full of information.
-Students will learn necessary skills to begin their endeavor of working with hot glass.
-Students should expect to work hands on with focused lessons on specific process.
-Students are encouraged to continue on to the Glassblowing 1 to further their knowledge and have more in-depth instruction and designating working time.
+Fast-paced and packed full of information, the Crash Course teaches students the necessary skills to begin their endeavor of working with hot glass.
+Students work hands-on making solid and blown glass forms creating glass flowers, paperweights, and pint glasses.
+Students are encouraged to continue on to the Glassblowing 1 to further their knowledge and gain enough experience to begin renting the facilities.

 Glassblowing 1 introduces the medium of molten glass, the basic equipment in the hotshop and coldshop and the standard set of glass tools to beginners.
 Students will learn how to work with solid and blown glass and how to work with a partner.
 This class will provide a foundation to future artists, students, and hobbyists to continue working with hot glass and renting studio time at Foci MCGA.

 Next Steps in Glassblowing